MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 -
 - ## Equipment
   background-color:: gray
+	- ### Template
 		- Equipment name:
 		  Equipment tier: (based on smithing level)
 		  Information: (looks/info on it)
 		  Materials: (list all materials and their stats/properties)
 		  History: (backstory of equipment)
 		  Abilities:
+	-
 	- Everyone is allowed to make equipment, but without the technique to do it you are only allowed to make equipment with one ability and 3 materials.
 -
 - ## Technique